zpetan/sec-13f-portfolio-python/README.md

 Class definitions:
 - Filing13F: Contains class methods for parsing XML files using BeautifulSoup package.
-- Portfolio: Contains all filings and stock portfolio informations.
-Contains class methods for plotting and analyzes.
+- Portfolio: Contains all filings and stock portfolio information.
+Contains class methods for plotting and analysis.